linode/docs/docs/products/compute/kubernetes/_index.md

 ## Technical Specifications

 - Equipped with a fully-managed control plane at no cost.
-The user is responsible for managing their deployment configuration and applications.
+While the control plane is fully-managed, the user is responsible for managing their deployment configuration and applications.
 - Compute Instance plans supported: Dedicated CPU, Shared CPU, High Memory
 - Nodes per node pool: 1-100 nodes
 - Memory per node: 4GB - 512GB